bevyengine/bevy/crates/bevy_editor/README.md

 ### Events

 #### `EntitiesFetched`
-Triggered when entity data is received from the remote server:
+Fired when we get entity data from the remote server:
 ```rust
 pub struct EntitiesFetched {
     pub entities: Vec<RemoteEntity>,